 Restoring mobility of the joints by decreasing inflammation which can reduce pain (like the pain experienced from arthritis).

 Gelatin is fantastic for the gastrointestinal system.
-Gelatin assists digestion by naturally binding to water to help food move through the digestive tract more easily.
+Gelatin assists digestion and absorption by naturally binding to water.
 It improves digestion and gut strength, and the integrity of the mucosal lining by enhancing gastric acid secretion.
-Taking food grade gelatin can assist in reducing food sensitivities by reducing inflammation in the gastrointestinal system.

 Muscle, Bone & Joint Fortification